tjay1760/The-coding-challenge/progess.md

-while always produce the same output for the same inputs dont alter array or object use concat instead of pshing gon the original array
+while always produce the same output for the same inputs dont alter array or object use concat instead of pshing gon the original array use arr.findIndex to find the index of an array it return -1 if it is not found